strangerstudios/pmpro-vat-tax/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 0.8.1 - 2025-02-26 =
+* ENHANCEMENT: Updated VAT rates for Finland and Slovakia as required. (@mircobabini)

 = 0.8 - 2024-07-18 =
 * ENHANCEMENT: Added support for v3.1+ Paid Memberships Pro frontend changes. #120 (@andrewlimaza, @kimcoleman)
 * ENHANCEMENT: Added support for V3.1+ Paid Memberships Pro new order hook using the `pmpro_order_single_meta` action. (@kimcoleman)